Back Care Awareness

 Something we hear a lot in clinic is ‘I don’t have the time!’
 There are plenty of ways you can make time to do this.
 A way Sam makes time to stretch and mobilize daily is, rather than sitting on the couch when she’s watching TV, she’ll sit on the floor and perform various stretching and mobilisation exercises – similar to those you would do in Yoga.
 She’ll have a foam roller and a trigger point ball by her side so she can incorporate these into the routine also.
-If you are struggling with what to do, speak to one of the team about different things you can be doing to loosen up your joints and muscles.
+If you are struggling for ideas, speak to one of the team about different things you can be doing to loosen you up.

 #3 Try not to avoid painful movements

 During a painful episode, we commonly here ‘I can’t do that as it makes the pain worse’.
 The absolute worst thing you can do when you are experiencing pain is avoid doing the things you normally do.
 Your body needs to go through those normal ranges of movements – the movements they were designed to do, in order to keep functioning normally.
 Feeling discomfort when you are doing something does not mean you shouldn’t do it.
-Doing these painful movements will actually make your body function more normally, much faster than it would do by avoiding them, as every time you go to do that movement, you will feel paitherefore will keep on avoiding it and eventually it will get to the point where you can’t do that movement at all.
-If you just push through it, eventually your body will learn that it isn’t causing damage, it will get stronger doing that movement and therefore become less painful.
+Doing these painful movements will actually make your body function more normally, faster than it would do by avoiding them.
+If you avoid painful movement, every time you go to do that movement, you will feel pain.
+As a result you will keep on avoiding it, eventually leading to the point where you can’t do that movement at all.
+If you just push through it, eventually your body will learn that it isn’t causing damage.
+It will get stronger doing that movement and therefore become less painful.

 #4 But, listen to your body

 If something is severely painful when you do it, that is your bodies way of telling you to take it easy.
-During a very acute injury, there are certain things your body will not want you to in order to prevent it causing further injury.
-You will know the difference between pain you can work through and pain you can’t work through as you are likely to get a very intense, sharp, catching pain with associated muscle spasm.
+During an acute injury, there are things your body won’t want you to do to prevent it causing further injury.
+You will know the difference between pain you can work through and pain you can’t work through.
+This pain is more likely to be very intense, sharp and catching with associated muscle spasm.
 In these cases, the best thing to do it wait it out, use anti-inflammatories/paracetamol, ice, try and be as mobile as possible and let the inflammation subside.
-As soon as you can start to do normal things again, even if there is a bit of discomfort whilst doing them, do it!
+As soon as you can do normal things, even if there’s a bit of discomfort whilst doing them, do it!
 But get advice from your chiropractor along the way.

 #5 Make regular stops on long car journeys

-Long car journeys are a common aggravator of back pain so it would make logical sense to break up your journey into smaller portions.
+Long car journeys commonly aggravate back pain so it’d make logical sense to break up your journey into smaller portions.
 If your journey is an hour long, try and make a stop after 30 minutes.
 If longer than an hour, we would say don’t leave it any longer than every 45 minutes.
 Plan your journey and stops in advance by finding out where the service stations are located.
 Pull over, get out of your car, and have a stretch, even if it is for just 10 minutes.
-This will take the pressure off your joints, discs and muscles and help to prevent them from getting to the point where they are causing you pain.
+This will take the pressure off your joints, discs and muscles.
+This will help to prevent them from getting to the point where they are causing you pain.

 #6 Don’t sit in one position for too long